JaskRendix/cwebsocket/README.md

 ## **Microcontroller suitability**

-The library remains appropriate for embedded and microcontroller environments:
+The library is suitable for embedded environments:

 - No dynamic allocation required
 - No external dependencies
 - Small code footprint
 - Deterministic behavior
 - Configurable buffer ownership

-It can expose device data to a browser through a WebSocket connection with minimal overhead.

 ---